zzhjerry/gitduck/README.md

 ```

 Then overwrite the default values to fit in your specific project name, repo, project-label, and milestones you want to show.

+The label name and milestones in the `milestoneWhiteList` needs to be exactly the same one showing in your github repo